joseteodoro/PUCES-2021-FEB-DESIGN-PATTERNS/design-patterns-by-usage.md

 ```

 What about a event bus for the entire system?
+We could decouple components using messages.

 ```java
 public class MessageBus implements Observable<K extends ObservationAware<Message>> {